feathersui/feathersui-website/docs/as3-starling/text-field-text-renderer.md

 ---
-title: How to use the Feathers TextFieldTextRenderer component (Starling version)
+title: How to use the TextFieldTextRenderer component (Starling version)
 sidebar_label: TextFieldTextRenderer
 ---